Friday, 29 September 2023

 Cash Cobain Is Ready for Hip-Hop’s Horny Crown

 The rising New York rapper and producer is making bangers from instantly recognisable samples and revelling in his status as drill’s truest sex symbol.
-(The Fader)
+(The FADER)

 From Rites of Spring to Olivia Rodrigo: How Emo Conquered Pop